 Bodies of Work (BOW), a nonprofit organization, is a network of artists and organizations that supports the development of Disability Art and Culture that illuminate the disability experience in new and unexpected ways.
-The University of Illinois at Chicago's Department of Disability and Human Development provides Bodies of Work its administrative home.
+The University of Illinois at Chicago's Department of Disability and Human Development and the School of the Art Institute of Chicago's Disability Culture Activism Lab, provide Bodies of Work its administrative home.